zachjesus/EEG-To-Midi/README.md

 This Python script bridges EEG data streams to OSC messages, converting brainwave data (delta, theta, alpha, and beta waves) into MIDI-compatible values.
 It's designed to work with Lab Streaming Layer (LSL) for EEG input and sends the processed data via OSC messages to your desired ip/port.

+CODE BASE WILL BE SIMPLIFIED SOON.
+FREQ TO MJDI AND RAW FREQUENCY WILL BE OUTPUTTED TOO.
+MEAN-AVERAGING CODE WILL BE DONE IN SIMULINK.

 ## Features

 - Reads EEG data from LSL streams